A coordinate-free approach to obtaining exact solutions in general relativity: The Newman-Unti-Tamburino solution revisited: Introduction

-We recall that the Petrov classification \cite{Stephani:2003tm} is based on the structure of the eigenvectors of the Weyl tensor.
-In this classification, Type $D$ metrics are characterized by the existence of $2$ principal null directions hence the spacetime has a natural $2+2$ decomposition.
-The Schwarzchild, NUT, Reissner-Nördstrom, and Kerr metrics are among physically important Type $D$ vacuum solutions \cite{ahsan}.
-As mentioned above, the Newman-Penrose formalism, introduced in \cite{Newman:1961qr} provides a natural setting for studying metrics in terms of null congruences.
-In fact, many of the solutions mentioned above have been obtained in the framework of the NP formalism.
+The Petrov classification \cite{Stephani:2009exact} is based on the structure of the Weyl tensor's eigenvector.
+In this classification, Type $D$ metrics are characterized by the existence of two principal null directions; hence, the spacetime naturally admits a $2+2$ decomposition.
+The Schwarzschild, NUT, Reissner-Nordström, and Kerr metrics are among the physically important Type $D$ vacuum solutions \cite{ahsan}.

-We present the necessary mathematical formulations in Section \ref{sec2}.
-Section \ref{sec3} is devoted to the integrability of the NP equations for the NUT solution in the case $\rho-\bar\rho\ne 0$.
-The case $\rho=\bar\rho$ is discussed in Section \ref{sec4}.
-Finally, in Section \ref{sec5}, we study the reconstruction of the metric, and we prove that the remaining freedom in the solution of the involutive system corresponds to a diffeomorphism of the underlying manifold.
-We give a list of the NP equations for general Type $D$ metrics and $SL(2,C)$ transformations for the NUT case in appendices.